shakebugs/shake-docs/docs/android/shake-ui/new-ticket-screen.md

 ## Introduction

-It contains various components, many of which can be tweaked according to your needs.
+It contains various elements, many of which can be tweaked according to your needs.
-Visit [Configuration and data](android/configuration-and-data/overview.md#elements-of-the-new-ticket-screen) for more details.
+Visit [New ticket screen elements](android/configuration-and-data/new-ticket-screen-elements) for more details.

 <table class="media-container mt-50">
 <img